atomic-nfts/standard/README.md

 - Proofs of Real traffic provide attention rewards via Koii
 - Can be bridged to any blockchain network

+Go to narcissus to check out the example about how to deploy a NFT.

 # Contributing

 Contribute to atomic-nfts and make it better, here's the tutorial to make a good, clean pull request.